Frank Tarr: Military service and death

 "...the most attractive personality in the battalion, young, good-looking, full of charm, with an eye that always had a twinkle in it, a born leader, yet the kindest person possible, a Rugger international, the idol of the machine-gun section, which he commanded before he became adjutant.
 Everybody was heartbroken, for everybody would miss him they would not look upon his like again...."

+A memorial service was held for Tarr on 29 July 1915 was held at St Peter's Church, Leicester, with a large congregation of civilian, military and sporting attendees.
+His death was described as "one of the greatest blows Leicester Football Club has ever sustained", and he was described as "the ideal footballer in both temperament and skill".

 Tarr was one of 27 England rugby players killed in the First World War.
 There are memorials to him on the family headstone in Welford Road Cemetery, at Uppingham School, University College, Oxford, the Oxford University rugby club and the Richmond Athletic Ground.